|international distributor for paragon's hot kilns|

 Choose from the Paragon SC-2, SC-2 Pro, SC-3, Blue Bird, Caldera-A, CS ClamShell, Darby, Dragon, F Elite, Fibre Fuse, Fire Fly, Fusion, GL, Home Artist, HT, Iguana, Janus, KM, Ovation, Pearl, PMT, TNF, Trifecta, Trio, Viking, Vulcan, W, and Xpress kilns.

 Most have built-in automatic digital programmers: a comprehensive Sentry Xpress 3-key or a professional Sentry 12-key.
 And there's a choice of colours, shelf kits, options, and upgrades.

-The prices here are transparent.
-They're for CE marked, TUV tested, and CL and CSA approved kilns, and include comprehensive instructions, UK VAT, and continuing free support.
-Smaller kilns also include a pro shelf kit: larger kilns usually have several optional kits.
+Prices here are transparent: they're for UK-EU voltage, CE marked, TUV tested, and CL CSA approved kilns, and include UK VAT, instructions, and free support from a top-tier international distributor.
+Smaller kilns include a pro shelf kit: larger kilns usually have several optional kits.